awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 # Analyzing a Video with the AWS Command Line Interface<a name="video-cli-commands"></a>

-You can use the AWS Command Line Interface \(AWS CLI\) to call Rekognition Video operations\.
-The design pattern is the same as using the Rekognition Video API with the AWS SDK for Java or other AWS SDKs\.
+You can use the AWS Command Line Interface \(AWS CLI\) to call Amazon Rekognition Video operations\.
+The design pattern is the same as using the Amazon Rekognition Video API with the AWS SDK for Java or other AWS SDKs\.
 For more information, see [](video.md#video-api-overview)\.
 The following procedures show how to use the AWS CLI to detect labels in a video\.

 You start detecting labels in a video by calling `start-label-detection`\.
 When Amazon Rekognition finishes analyzing the video, the completion status is sent to the Amazon SNS topic that's specified in the `--notification-channel` parameter of `start-label-detection`\.
 You can get the completion status by subscribing an Amazon Simple Queue Service \(Amazon SQS\) queue to the Amazon SNS topic\.
 You then poll [receive\-message](http://docs.aws.amazon.com/cli/latest/reference/sqs/receive-message.html) to get the completion status from the Amazon SQS queue\.